-Woodbridge also has extensive experience in technical assistance and professional capacity building.
-She recently led the training, coaching, and technical support activities for the Regional Educational Laboratory (REL) Appalachia, which partners with education stakeholders to use rigorous research and evidence to inform policies and practices that benefit students in the Appalachian region.
-As a subcontractor to RAND Corporation, Woodbridge was coprincipal investigator on the evaluation and technical assistance team of the California Mental Health Services Authority’s Prevention and Early Intervention Initiatives to provide resources for student mental health programs in public K–12 and college and university campuses.
-She also directed the provision of technical assistance for the Statewide Evaluation of First 5 California, including the management of technical assistance coaches in all 58 California counties.
+Woodbridge has extensive experience in technical assistance and professional capacity-building.
+She contributes to multiple training, coaching, and technical support activities for the Regional Educational Laboratory (REL) Appalachia, which partners with education stakeholders to use research and evidence to inform policies and practices that benefit students in Kentucky, Tennessee, Virginia, and West Virginia.
+She also was co-principal investigator on the evaluation and technical assistance team of the California Mental Health Services Authority’s Prevention and Early Intervention Initiatives to improve student mental health programs in public K–12 and higher education, and she directed the provision of technical assistance for the Statewide Evaluation of First 5 California for all 58 California counties.

 Before joining SRI, Woodbridge was a senior policy researcher at Georgetown University’s Child Development Center where she facilitated the capacity-building of states and communities in their evaluation of children’s mental health services as part of the National Technical Assistance Center for Children’s Mental Health.